EpochModTeamInternal/DayZ-A.M.P/README.md

 * Added - Rocket_DZ skin is now droppable drops on Helicopter crashes.
 * Added - Missing building loot and zombie spawns for many buildings on custom maps.
 * Added - Missing fuel tanks and water well for any map support.
-* Added - Zombies will attack you in a vehicle. ( More damage will be done to Wheels and Glass less to Body, Engine, and Fuel.)
 * Added - New rare canned meat product with 1600 health regen.
 * Removed - All static debris.
 This is to allow mission placed objects and/or server side dynamic debris system.
 * Removed - All banned classes.